vicTorKd/HorusEye/README.md

 ## Install
 ### Environments install
-1.  install TensorRT-8.2.1.8
+1.  install TensorRT-8.2.1.8 (optional)
 2.  conda env create -f iot.yaml
 ## Usage:

 ### Feature extraction
+Due to privacy concerns, our raw pcap files will be processed and uploaded after the article is accepted.
 Partial data set(used in the article experiment) can be downloaded at
 <https://drive.google.com/u/0/uc?id=16JFRl3XEPSDnZdgAeMtQ1NZ2x5u91aeO&export=download>.
-(Due to privacy concerns, our raw pcap files will be processed and uploaded after the article is accepted.)
+(The compressed file needs to be extracted in project folder)
 1. For burst level feature extraction, in pcap_process packet, python files should be executed in following order:
     - pcap2csv_attack.py
     - csv_process_attack.py